TheRhysFoster/Healthcare-Management-Database/README.md

 apt-get update
 apt-get install --only-upgrade -y postgresql postgresql-client postgresql-common postgresql-contrib
 ```
-This script will be triggered by `senior_dba` but all arguments are executed as `root` to gather the latest versions and then upgrading existing PSQL packages.
+This script will be triggered by `senior_dba` but all commands are executed as `root` to gather the latest versions and then upgrading existing PSQL packages.

 It should not be possible for other users to write to it.
 We need to change the owner of the script to `root` and modify the mode / permissions.
 ```